 How to watch Extreme E in the UK

 Motorsport fans in the UK can stream all five X-Prix races live across BBC iPlayer, BBC Sport, ITV Hub, Sky Sports Action and BT Sport 1.
 TV highlights will be shown on BBC Two, and ITV will screen a 20-part magazine programme called Electric Odyssey.

 Going to be abroad the UK when Extreme E starts?
 You'll need to use a VPN to access these live streams without being blocked.
 Simply sign-up to a VPN risk free with a 30-day money-back guarantee.

 Already a Sky subscriber?
-Sky Sports will also broadcast all five of the Extreme E-Prix's live - starting with the Desert X Prix on March 20 - 21 - with coverage details to be announced in due course.
+Sky Sports will also broadcast all five of the X Prix live, including the Senegal Ocean X Prix on 29th-30th May.

 How to watch Extreme E in Australia